muratlevent/QuizApp/README.md

 - Create a MySQL database for the project.
 - Execute `questions_schema.sql` and `answers_schema.sql` to create the necessary tables.
 - Import `questions_data.sql` and `answers_data.sql` to populate the database with initial data.
+- Important: No not forget to create a user and score table in the database.
 - Optional: Use a database tool like DataGrip for easier database management.

 ### Configure Application Properties